Ailill mac Áedo Róin

 Ailill mac Áedo Róin (died 639) was a king of the Uí Failge, a Laigin people of County Offaly.
 He was the son of Áed Rón mac Cathail (died 604), a previous king.

 He is listed as king in the Book of Leinster king list and is also mentioned in a poem in the genealogies about the royal fort at Rathangan, County Kildare.
 He may have ruled from 604 to 639.

 The annals only record his death date.
-Future kings were to descend from his uncle Máel Uma.